 In short,

-Once you start looking at Everest Base Camp trek packages in Nepal, they all begin to blur into each other.
+Once you start looking at guided Everest trek options, they all begin to blur into each other.
 Different names, slightly different prices, but on the ground it’s the same Everest Base Camp trekking route every time.
 Lukla, Namche, Dingboche, Lobuche, Gorakshep, Base Camp.
 That part doesn’t change.

 So choosing a package is all about how you want the whole thing handled around you.

-Budget Everest Base Camp trek packages are usually picked for one reason: price.
+Budget Everest Base Camp trek is mostly picked for one reason: price.
 They are fine if you don’t care much about comfort and you’re okay with bigger groups and a fixed way of doing things.
 You just follow the plan and keep moving.

 One thing that becomes obvious after you talk to people who’ve done it is this: the package name matters less than you think.
 Once you’re on the trail, it’s your guide, your group, the weather, and how your body handles altitude that actually shape the experience.
 Two people can book completely different Everest Base Camp trek packages and still end up having almost the same day on the mountain.